1. What is a test stub?

-Scrum master can do that, but he should not.
-Scrum master should neither over-rule nor pamper his/her team.
+Answer: The scrum master can do that, but he should not.
+The scrum master should neither over-rule nor pamper his/her team.
 Initially, there may be chances of failure, unplanned excursions or dead-end where the team can trap, here scrum master should support them and show the proper way of getting out of it.
-Scrum team should be independent to take its own decision.\
+A scrum team should be independent to take its own decision.\

 1. Highest priority is to satisfy the customer through early and continuous delivery of business valuable software

 2. Welcome changing requirements, even late in development

 4. Business people and developers must work together with transparency on a daily basis throughout the project

 6. The best form of communication is to do face-to-face conversation